On the Fukaya category of a Fano hypersurface in projective space: Weak bounding cochains in the monotone Fukaya category

 Now we give an analogue of Proposition \ref{proposition:phico} and Corollary \ref{corollary:cowdual}:

 \begin{lemma} The following diagrams commute:

 and

-\end{lemma} \begin{proof} The proofs follow those of Proposition \ref{proposition:phico} and Corollary \ref{corollary:cowdual}.
-In particular, the only input to those proofs was the fact that $\mathcal{CO}$ is an algebra homomorphism, $\mathcal{OC}$ is a $QH^*(X)$-module homomorphism, $QH^*(X)$ is a Frobenius algebra, and that $[\phi]$ is homologically non-degenerate, all of which remain true in the present setting. \end{proof}
+\end{lemma} \begin{proof} The proof of the first commutative diagram follows that of Proposition \ref{proposition:phico}: in particular, the only input to that proof was the fact that $\CO$ is an algebra homomorphism, $\OC$ is a $QH^*(X)$-module homomorphism, $QH^*(X)$ is a Frobenius algebra, and that $[\phi]$ is homologically non-degenerate, all of which remain true in the present setting.
+The second commutative diagram is immediate from the first, by restricting to the subspace $QH^*(X)_w \subset QH^*(X)$ of the top left-hand element of the square. \end{proof}

 Now we give an analogue of Corollary \ref{corollary:splitgen}: